Evaw/objectDiff/README.md

 Usage
 ---
-this objectDiff will get the extra and different properties of the first object
+objectDiff will get the extra and different properties of the first object

 ex.